starburst997/haxe-trace-timer/README.md

 # haxe-trace-timer
 Inject timer information in trace statement, mainly just the delta time since last trace statement in milliseconds.

-Very simple, might add more info later on, but usefull when wanting to do some benchmark without adding any unneeded fluff.
+Very simple, might add more info later on, but usefull when wanting to do some benchmark without adding any unneeded fluff (and removed from final build by using "--no-traces").

 ```haxe
 // Activate functionality